nus-cs2103-AY2425S1/tp/docs/UserGuide.md

       > `add n/Johnson p/98765432 e/johnson123@gmail.com a/123, Clementi Rd, 1234665 t/Diabetic`

 4. **Edit patient information**:
-   * Type the following command in the command box and press Enter to **edit a patients's information**:
+   * Type the following command in the command box and press Enter to **edit a patient's information**:
       > `edit 1 p/91234567`

 5. **Delete a patient**: